 I am an experienced speaker, giving talks on various aspects of the Great War.
-I have lectured to the National Trust, at Western Front Association (WFA) meetings, local history groups, university classes, battlefield enthusiasts and schools.
+I lecture regularly, having spoken to the National Trust, Western Front Association (WFA), local history groups, university classes, battlefield enthusiasts and schools.
 I also speak at after-dinner functions on request.
-In 2014 I travelled to the Swiss headquarters of petrochemical company INEOS to give a lecture to their executives.
+I also speak to businesses, most recently at the Swiss headquarters of petrochemical company INEOS.
 My newest talk, entitled ‘Beyond the Ridge: Canadian & British actions at Arleux, Fresnoy & Oppy, April – May 1917’ focusses on actions after the capture of Vimy Ridge in April 1917.
-I gave this talk at Wessex WFA branch in February 2016 and am giving it at other venues in 2017.
 I also spoke at April 2016’s Great War Forum Conference in Birmingham.
 Please use the Contact page to request more information on subjects covered, availability and rates.

 - Wednesday 10 May 2017: ‘The Battle of Arras, April – May 1917’ at Army & Navy Club, 36 Pall Mall, London SW1Y 5JN www.ArmyNavyClub.co.uk Evening talk – time tbc